tarwn/lessthandot-hugo/blogs/content/posts/2017-01-27-using-azure-functions-to-add-a-contact-form-to-a-static-site.md

 ---
 My personal website is a static site: 100% HTML, JS, and CSS files with no server-side processing.
 I have custom code that pulls data from a variety of sources and builds updated versions of the files from templates, which are then deployed to the host.
 I do this to move the CPU latency of building the pages to my time, instead of charging it to visitors on each page hit.
 While I have a host, a strategy like this means I could also choose to host for free via github or similar services.

-So there&#8217;s a great benefit to the reader and our wallet, but no server-side execution makes things like contact forms trickier.
+So there's a great benefit to the reader and our wallet, but no server-side execution makes things like contact forms trickier.
 Luckily, Azure Functions or AWS Lambda can be used as a webhook to receive the form post and process it, costing nothing near nothing to use (AWS and Azure both offer a free tier for 1M requests/month and 400,000 GB-seconds of compute time).

 So we swap out a hosted server at $x/month for free static page hosting and free contact form (and similar services), it just takes a little different type of work then building the standard PHP, ASP.Net, etc site.

 ## Creating the Azure Function

-First up, let&#8217;s build out an Azure Function to accept a form post and convert it to an email.
+First up, let's build out an Azure Function to accept a form post and convert it to an email.

 ### Setting up the function

-From the Azure Dashboard, create a new &#8220;Azure Function App&#8221;.
+From the Azure Dashboard, create a new “Azure Function App”.

 <div id="attachment_4981" style="width: 810px" class="wp-caption aligncenter">
   <a href="/wp-content/uploads/2017/01/Azure_0.png"><img src="/wp-content/uploads/2017/01/Azure_0.png" alt="Azure Function App - Getting Started" width="800" height="467" class="size-full wp-image-4981" srcset="/wp-content/uploads/2017/01/Azure_0.png 800w, /wp-content/uploads/2017/01/Azure_0-300x175.png 300w" sizes="(max-width: 800px) 100vw, 800px" /></a>